MasterZydra/EmailFilterClient/README.md

     "unwanted.org"
   ],

-  "newletter": [
+  "newsletter": [
     "newsletter@example.com"
   ]
 }
 ```

 - `from`: A list of email addresses or domains that should be moved to the trash.
-- `newletter`: A list of email addresses or domains that should be moved to the newsletter folder.
+- `newsletter`: A list of email addresses or domains that should be moved to the newsletter folder.
 In order for this to work you must create a folder "Newsletter".

 ## Web frontend